justinfrankel/oscii-bot/README.md

 * if you want to use ALSA MIDI devices and have Jack2 installed: [a2jmidid](http://manual.ardour.org/setting-up-your-system/setting-up-midi/midi-on-linux/)
 * gcc
 * make
-* GTK/GDK 3.0 development packages
+* GTK/GDK 2.0 or 3.0 development packages
 * php (php-cli should be sufficient)

 ## Where to get help